(More excerpts from the 1985 unpublished interviews with Mars Ravelo)

 In the book Secret History of Wonder Woman (2014) by Jill Lepore, it was mentioned that William Moulton Marston (1893-1947) a.k.a.
 Charles Moulton named his superhero “Suprema, the Wonder Woman.”
 Coincidence?!
 The probability is mathematically staggering!
 It was also revealed in Lepore’s book that Marston’s character was only called “Wonder Woman” when comics editor and script writer Sheldon Mayer dropped the name Suprema from the initial name given by Marston to publisher Maxwell Charles Gaines (1895-1947), which coincidentally also published Superman.
 Another coincidence is the name of Wonder Woman’s clandestine identity – Diana Prince.
 Well, maybe, we can accept the fact that Marston also love the Varga Girl name Diana.

-Backtracking, it is noteworthy that Marston only got his “opportunity” when Gaines saw him being interviewed in Family Circle and afterward hired him as a consulting psychology.
-He immediately proposed to Gaines the possibility of publishing a female superhero.
+Backtracking, it is noteworthy that Marston only got his “opportunity” when Gaines saw his interview in Family Circle and afterward hired him as a consulting psychology for the National Periodicals and All-American Publications, two of the companies that would merged to form DC Comics.
+Marston immediately proposed to Gaines the possibility of publishing a female superhero.
 Like Ravelo, he also encountered difficulty in convincing the publisher with regards to a female superhero’s ability to sell.
 But unlike Ravelo’s experience of rejections with Filipino publishers, Marston was given a chance by Gaines.

 The revelation in Lepore’s book brought up one question after another in my mind.
 Why would Marston gave such a name – Suprema?
 Where did he get?
 Or the better question, perhaps, is where did he hear the name?
 Don’t tell me it’s the female equivalent of the word “supreme.”
 That will bring up a million laughs.
+Mayer even said that Marston’s concept of the female superhero was “so vague that so many revisions were necessary to make it unambiguous.”
 Marston was in the Philippines in the late 1930s up to the third quarter of 1940.
 Did he overhear Ravelo’s storytelling?
 Did he bootlegged Ravelo’s idea and turned it into his own?
 The evidences maybe circumstantial at this point but it warrants answers.

 OF FATE AND CIRCUMSTANCE